Correcting sample selection bias with categorical outcomes

-Now, we can introduce the key tool in our analysis, which is the local representation lemma.
-It shows that any joint probability of two random variables can be expressed using logistic marginals and a single local dependence parameter.
-The logistic in the local representation is convenient to introduce identifying assumptions, interpret these assumptions in terms of association, and to develop estimators.
-However, it is not essential for the local representation. \begin{lemma} Let $Y, S$ be random variables supported on measurable spaces $(\mathcal{Y},\sigma_Y)$ and $(\mathcal{S},\sigma_S)$, respectively.
-For any pair of measurable sets $A \times B \in \sigma_Y \times \sigma_S$ with positive probabilities, there exists a unique parameter $\omega_{Y,S}(A,B) \in [-1,1]$ such that
+The AMH model is particularly convenient because it maintains the logistic form of the marginals and nests independence as a special case ($\omega = 0$), positive dependence ($\omega > 0$), and negative dependence ($\omega < 0$).
+It thus provides a smooth parametric device to encode local association in probability space.
+Building on this idea, the next step is to formalize a local logistic representation (LLR) of joint probabilities.
+The key insight is that, for any pair of events involving two random variables, one can represent their joint probability as a logistic function of their marginal probabilities and a single local dependence parameter.
+This is summarized in the following lemma. \begin{lemma} Let $Y$ and $S$ be random variables supported on measurable spaces $(\mathcal{Y},\sigma_Y)$ and $(\mathcal{S},\sigma_S)$, respectively.
+For any measurable sets $A \times B \in \sigma_Y \times \sigma_S$ with positive probabilities, there exists a unique parameter $\omega_{Y,S}(A,B) \in [-1,1]$ such that